 Your business doesn’t operate in a vacuum.
 Changes and developments in your community take place every day that could impact how your business fares in the months or years ahead.
 Certain indicators can help you spot them so you can prepare to respond, guarding against setbacks or seizing new opportunities.
 Making time regularly to look at the big picture will give you more control and confidence to deal with whatever tomorrow may bring.

-In this podcast, interior designer Garrison Hullinger, principal, Garrison Hullinger Interior Design, Portland, Oregon, joins Gail and one of the Boardroom Mastermind groups to talk about trends inside and outside the industry that can affect designers’ businesses.
+In this podcast, interior designer Garrison Hullinger, principal, Studio Garrison, Portland, Oregon, joins Gail and one of the Boardroom Mastermind groups to talk about trends inside and outside the industry that can affect designers’ businesses.

 Garrison has an extensive business background, including having helped to create the Old Navy retail chain before he started his interior design firm.
 Forecasting trends is a normal part of his business routine.
 He spotted the threat of COVID-19 to the larger economy and the industry well before it was detected in the U.S. and declared a pandemic, giving him time to adjust his operations for remote work before the first lockdown occurred.